akshayaky/officialcjunior.github.io/_posts/2018-8-12-Capturing-my-first-flag.md

 The address of Amrita Cybersecurity Lab!

 &nbsp;
 But still, there was this unclickable button titled 'Enter the details', still hanging above the footer of the page, and I was quite intruiged by it.
-And the hint, displayed just above the button was,
+And the hint, displayed just above the button read, 'the source of your inspiration'.
+I knew that it meant something and it took me a long while to crack the fact that it could be talking about the source code of the web page.
+&nbsp;

+And there it was, just near the code of button I talked about earlier, a Google form link, asking you to enter your details , written as a comment.
+&nbsp;

+And that's how I captured my first flag!